Ricette di Sicilia

 - 5

-Cook the pasta until just al dente, then drain and toss it with butter and half of the egg mixture.
+Cook the pasta until just al dente, then drain and toss with butter and half of the egg mixture.

 - 6